FraunhoferIOSB/FROST-Server/FEATURES.md

   * boolean
   * object
   * array
-* The Datastream field observedArea is not yet auto generated
 * Backends for different databases
 * Investigate which additional database indices are needed
-* Configure if navigationLink should be relative or absolute.
 * Extensions:
   * Batch Requests
   * MultiDatastream extension